 Before proceeding, you should read General Information for Self-Represented Litigants found at the beginning of these forms.
-The words that are in bold underline in these instructions are defined there.
-For further information, see Florida Family Law Rule of Procedure 12.490.
+Words in bold underline in these instructions are defined there.
+For further information, see chapter 61, Florida Statutes, rule 12.285, Florida Family Law Rules of Procedure, and rule 1.610, Florida Rules of Civil Procedure.